awsmin/wp-job-openings/readme.txt

 == Description ==
 Are you looking for setting up a job listing page for a website?
 WP Job Openings plugin is the most simple yet powerful plugin for you.

 The plugin is designed after carefully analysing hundreds of job listing layouts and methods.
-We just picked the best features out of the all and built a plugin that’s super simple to use and extendible to a high performing recruitment tool.
+We just picked the best features out of the all and built a plugin that’s super simple to use and extensible to a high performing recruitment tool.

 The first version of the plugin comes with two layouts - Grid and List which are designed carefully according to the modern design and User Experience principles.
 Highlight of the plugin is its totally flexible filter options.
 You will not realise its power until you start using it.